-As a result of the spread of the COVID-19 coronavirus, economic uncertainties have arisen which are likely to negatively impact the Diocese.
+As a result of the spread of the COVID-19 coronavirus, economic uncertainties have arisen which are negatively impacting the Diocese.
+The pandemic has restricted the ability to conduct religious services and educational classes and it is anticipated to negatively impact giving at Parishes and revenues of affiliated schools.
+As a result, the Diocese significantly reduced the BAA for 2020 - 2021 fiscal year and is utilizing savings to continue its mission and operations.
 While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration.
-Therefore, while the Diocese expects this matter to negatively impact its operating results in some way and reduce, at least temporarily, the value of its investments; the financial impact and duration cannot be reasonably estimated at this time.
-Management has evaluated subsequent events through April 24, 2020, the date on which the financial statements were available to be issued.
+Therefore, while the Diocese expects this matter to negatively impact its operating results and reduce, at least temporarily, the value of its investments; the financial impact and duration cannot be reasonably estimated at this time.